marc-marquez/issue-tracker/README.md

 - Separate git branch?

 In addition, if it is not obvious, you should also describe how to run your code locally.

+### Resources

+- JawsDB MySQL
+	- The project uses the JawsDB MySQL add-on to host the MySQL database.

 ## Credits